geograph-project/geograph-project/README.txt

 D) Getting Started
 -----------------------------------------------------------------------

-Register as a user then use the mysql command line to grant that user admin privileges, e.g.
+Register as a user via site to admin privileges.
+The very first user (user_id=1) is automatically a admin.

-  update user set rights='basic,admin' where email='your.email@yourdomain.com';

 Now you can log in and access administrative functions of the site.

 One of the first tasks is to initialise the gridsquare table with valid gridsquares by using a 1km-per-pixel greyscale PNG.
 Run the admin/gridbuilder.php script to perform this task.
+(or can use gridsquare.mysql.bz2 to get a empty Britain & Ireland map)

 Once that is done, the system is ready to accept photographs.